wazuh/wazuh-documentation/source/cloud-service/apis/index.rst

 Wazuh Cloud API
 ===============

-Wazuh Cloud provides a Wazuh Cloud API that allows you to perform some operations with your cloud environments such as downloading the archived data.
+Wazuh Cloud provides a Wazuh Cloud API that allows you to perform some operations with your cloud environments, such as downloading archived data.

-The information in this section covers:
+The following section provides information on:

    .. toctree::
       :maxdepth: 1